 More than likely, these symptoms are not cancer.
 This does not mean that you should ignore them.
 Even if a collection of symptoms is not cancer, it can be a sign of another medical condition.

-As the early intervention is essential for dealing with any cancer, it is important to talk to your doctor as soon as you notice these problems when they become persistent and occur with no explanation.
+As early intervention is essential for dealing with any cancer, it is important to talk to your doctor as soon as you notice these problems when they become persistent and occur with no explanation.